Top 10 Best Sites

 Also, recognize the assets of feminine energy as well, something we all possess (even straight men!) and stop using terms like “straight-acting.”
 Ugh!

-This only promotes ongoing homophobia and rigid gender roles that create binaries in people and keep us stuck in better/worse-than dichotomies.
+This only promotes ongoing homophobia and rigid gender roles that create binaries in people and keep us stuck in better-than or worse-than dichotomies.